Boc86/Kingswood-RFC-Web-App/content/player info/welcome letter/body.md

-## Welcome to Kingswood Rugby Club!

-## Hey there, New Player!
+### Hey there, New Player!

-We’re thrilled to welcome you to Kingswood Rugby Club, where rugby isn’t just a sport—it’s a way of life!
-Whether you’re new to the game or already a seasoned player, we’re excited to have you join our vibrant and dynamic team.
+We’re thrilled to welcome you to Kingswood Rugby Club, where rugby is not just a sport—it is a way of life!
+Whether you are new to the game or already a seasoned player, we are excited to have you join our vibrant and dynamic team.

-### At Kingswood Rugby Club, you’ll find:
+### At Kingswood Rugby Club, you willl find:

 - **A Passion for Rugby**: Our club is driven by a deep love for the game.
-Here, you’ll have the opportunity to hone your skills, learn new techniques, and experience the thrill of rugby.
+Here, you will have the opportunity to hone your skills, learn new techniques, and experience the thrill of rugby.
 - **Supportive Coaches and Teammates**: Our coaches are dedicated to helping you reach your full potential, and your teammates are here to support and cheer you on every step of the way.
 - **Fun and Fitness**: Rugby is a great way to stay fit and have fun.
-You’ll enjoy challenging practices, exciting matches, and plenty of camaraderie.
+You will enjoy challenging practices, exciting matches, and plenty of camaraderie.
-- **Lifelong Friendships**: Beyond the game, you’ll make friends and memories that will last a lifetime.
+- **Lifelong Friendships**: Beyond the game, you will make friends and memories that will last a lifetime.
 Our club is a close-knit community where everyone looks out for each other.

-We can’t wait to see you on the field, giving your all and embracing the spirit of rugby.
+We can not wait to see you on the field, giving your all and embracing the spirit of rugby.
 Welcome to the Kingswood family!

 ### Warm regards,